fish-shell/fish-shell/doc_src/language.rst

 Variables are a way to save data and pass it around.
 They can be used just by the shell, or they can be ":ref:`exported <variables-export>`", so that a copy of the variable is available to any external command the shell starts.
 An exported variable is referred to as an "environment variable".

-To set a variable value, use the :ref:`set <cmd-set>` command.
+To set a variable value, use the :doc:`set <cmds/set>` command.
 A variable name can not be empty and can contain only letters, digits, and underscores.
 It may begin and end with any of those characters.

 Example: